 This new book also confirms the trajectory of the series.
 Yale has set a course to revisit the books in the series to keep it fresh and relevant.
 Each author of the new titles has been sensitive enough to attribute to these early titles the significance of the work and their pioneering nature.
 Professor Chrimes in his 1972 biography of Henry VII, was the first to admit that his book was but a survey of Henry's reign and a preliminary one at that, with the expectation that given enough time a further book with more detail would follow.
 It seems reasonable then to expect Yale to continue to update the earliest biographies issued in the series.
 In this book the list of series titles includes both Edward the Confessor books; the 1970 Frank Barlow book and this new 2020 release.
 This is a unique statement indicating that the Tom Licence Book augments and updates the Frank Barlow book which is neither retired nor replaced.

-The new Edward the Confessor is due on 11 August 2020 and priced at £25.00.
-It will be published in North America on 29 September 2020 priced at $35.00.
+The new Edward the Confessor was released in the UK on 11 August 2020 and priced at £25.00.
+It was published in North America on 29 September 2020 priced at $35.00.
 The paperback followed on 12 October 2021.
 The cover, released by Yale, is a new style for the series.
 As was the case with its immediate predecessor Henry III, the kingly subject has few images to his name.
 This has necessitated a more creative piece of art to fill the gap.
 In the case of the Henry III book the artwork used was a treated graphic based on Henry's tomb effigy.
 For Edward the Confessor a stylised title on a striking red background has been created, with a small figure representing Edward peeking out at the foot of the cover and pointing to his name in the title.
 This is extracted from the first scene of the Bayeux Tapestry and was used in the Yale reprints of the Frank Barlow biography of Edward.